awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-update-and-redeploy-application.md

       1. In the **Properties** pane, copy the value of the **Link** field\.

-      1. Return to the AWS CodeDeploy console, then paste the link into **Revision location**\.
+      1. Return to the CodeDeploy console, then paste the link into **Revision location**\.

    1. In **Revision file type**, if a message appears stating that the file type could not be detected, choose **\.zip**\.